pintu544/Backend/README.md

 The project interactivity includes:

-- Popup modals for: signup/signin
+- Popup modals for signup/signin
 - Adding new articles and Deleting user's own articles only
 - Liking and unliking articles